kunalG98/Placement-Prep-Guide/README.md

 1. Start by picking up one programming language which you would like to code in, preferable (C++, Java for Data Structues) and could be (Python, C++, Java for Problem Solving). <br>
 2. Gain minimum of 5 Stars in Problem Solving tab in Hackerrank.
-It will make your command strong over how to implement logics and on a particular language as well. <br>
+It will make your command strong over how to implement logics and on a particular programming language as well. <br>
 3. Do practice MCQs on all the topics if you go with DSA Track on G4G. <br>